snpoudel/DesignFlood-Change-Uncertainty/README.md

-# Uncertainties in Hydrological Change Projections under Climate Change
+# Uncertainties in Design Flood Change Prediction under Climate Change

 🚧 **Repository Under Construction** 🚧

 Welcome to the repository for **"Title of the Paper"**, published in *Name of Journal*.
-The study investigates the impact of input, model, and parameter uncertainty on hydrological change projections across 30 basin in Massachussetts, US.
-A set of hydrological models including process-based models, deep learning model (LSTM), and hybrid models (LSTM + process-based models) are used to estimate the hydrological changes under different climate scenarios.
+This study examines how input, model, and parameter uncertainties affect projections of design flood changes across 30 basins in Massachusetts, USA.
+A set of hydrological models including process-based, deep learning (LSTM), and hybrid models (process-based + LSTM postprocessor) are used to estimate the hydrological changes under different climate scenarios.

 📄 Read the full paper here: [Add link to the paper here](https://link)